 How do testers use synthetic data?
 Synthetic data is a perfect alternative especially in our remote-first world.
 Maybe you can’t share sensitive data or you don’t want to because creating any unnecessary copies of data increases risk for leaks.

-Also in the world of the European General Data Protection Regulation (GDPR), your commitment to privacy is intrinsically linked to the trust in your brand.
+Also in the world of GDPR and the California Privacy Rights Act (CPRA), your commitment to privacy is intrinsically linked to the trust in your brand.
 Users have a right to request to be forgotten.
 But, frankly, how often do we just click close on our mobiles to get to where we’re trying to go?
 While GDPR is proven to enhance human behaviour around personal data, it’s up to organisations to hold up the intent of the law.

 Synthetic data allows you to create as many artificial copies of data patterns as needed, without holding onto any of the real data.
 You can also generate synthetic data based on business rules.

 Who uses it?
 Since much of the Hazy team has an academic and financial services background in data science, this is a favourite to not only offer to customers, but to use ourselves to check the quality of our machine learning models and our synthetic data generators.
-Data scientists, machine learning engineers, and anyone in a research role can take advantage of this.
-It’s particularly useful in analytics departments within banks, at risk management, lending, and financial crime units.
+Data scientists, machine learning engineers, and anyone in a research role can take advantage of synthetic data for analytics.
+It’s particularly useful in analytics departments within banks, in risk management, lending, and financial crime units.

 How do data scientists use synthetic data?
 Data scientists in highly regulated industries need high quality, highly representative data in order for them to test the algorithms they are creating.
 If they’ve got access to safe synthetic versions of their raw data that’s going to massively speed up the time to test their algorithms.